chunweiliu/bagscolor/README.md

 3. Run the demo program

-        ./demo ../data results/result.html 200
+        ./demo ../data ../results/result.html 200

-## Overview of the program
+## Overview of this program
-1. Mining the image color tag to six different category: black, brown, red, silver, gold, and unknown, for the entire image set using the text description of each image
+1. Mining the text description and tagging each image in the data folder to one of the six categories: black, brown, red, silver, gold, and unknown
-2. Separating the dataset to training and test set based on the mining results: The images associated with color tags are in the training set, the rest of images are in the testing set.
+2. Separating the data into two sets: for those images with color tags as training data, and those unknown images as test data.
-3. Computing HSV color histogram for each image as feature in training set (this program only used HS color histogram)
+3. Computing HS color histogram for each image as in the training set
-4. Training a binary SVM for each color attribute, total five SVMs
+4. Training five binary classifiers for each color attributes using Support Vector Machine (SVM)
-5. Applying each SVM on the test for five different color attributes
+5. Applying the five trained SVM on the test, and ranking the test images based on the SVM prediction scores
-6. Printing the result to a HTML page
+6. Printing the ranks from the top to the bottom to a HTML page

-### Cross-validation for the RBF Kernel
+### Cross-validation for the RBF kernel
 ![rbf](images/rbf.png)

-The sigma is important to the radial basis function (RBF) kernel (as the formula shown above).
+Radial basis function (RBF) kernel was applied to the SVMs.
-The sigma can be determined using cross-validation.
+The choice of sigma affects the ranking results a lot.
-This program performed a 5-fold cross-validation.
+This program used 5-fold cross-validation to find the best sigma for each SVM.

-Here is the result for top 5 queries of the five color attributes: black, brown, red, silver, gold, associated with their meta data ([rank]: score) using RBF Kernel with a 5-fold cross-validation:
+Here is the result of the top five queries of the five color attributes: black, brown, red, silver, gold, associated with their meta data (in the format of [rank]: score):

-**Top five lists from the RBF SVM with 5-fold cross-validation**:
+**Top five lists from the RBF SVMs with 5-fold cross-validation**:

 ![results](images/RBF_bags_cv.png)

-I searched 20 `sigma`s, from 2^-10 to 2^9.
+The parameter grid included 20 `sigma`s, from 2^-10 to 2^9.
-The classification results did not change for `sigma` equals to 2^-10 to 2^-2.
+The cross-validation error rates were not different for `sigma` equals to 2^-10 to 2^-2.
+They were all 70%.
-Here is the classification error in percentage table of the five different labels (only shows `sigma` from 2^-1 to 2^9)
+Here is the classification error rate table of the five different labels (in percentage, only shows `sigma` from 2^-1 to 2^9)

 **5-fold cross-validation error rates for the RBF SVM**